Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/getting-started.md

 # Get started

-Set up your Stype RedSpy device and connect it to the Unity Editor to control a camera in your Unity Scene.
+Set up your stYpe RedSpy device and connect it to the Unity Editor to control a camera in your Unity Scene.

 Before you start, make sure to [**setup your local network**](https://docs.unity3d.com/Packages/com.unity.live-capture@4.0/manual/connection-network.html) according to the Live Capture package requirements.

-## Set up your Stype device
+## Set up your stYpe device

 ### Requirements

-* The Stype device is powered on.
+* The stYpe device is powered on.
 * The device firmware is updated to the latest version.
 * Lens calibration is complete.